dfm/Star-Field/paper/response.md

 "p.
 2, first paragraph: Can't you simplify this long discussion by just stating that catalogs are lists of best-fit model parameters?"

 - Sometimes they are lists of best fitting model parameters (by some criterion of "best"), but sometimes they are not.
 It depends on how they were produced.
 SExtractor, for example, doesn't really resembling fitting.
 It's a point estimation procedure.
+We have significantly restructured the introduction to try to make this and following discussion clearer, and to separate out the philosophical idea of doing things the Bayesian way from the practical effects of what can happen in crowded fields.

 "very lossy", "destroy information" etc. - this makes it sound like the end of the world.
 Either be quantitative or add appropriate caveats; (overselling this method may be counterproductive).